Technical Guide

 What is Domain Authority (DA)?

-Domain Authority (DA) is a search engine ranking score developed by Moz that predicts how likely a website is to rank in search engine results pages (SERPs).
-The score ranges from 1 to 100, with higher scores indicating a greater ability to rank.
+Domain Authority (DA) is an authority score developed by Moz that predicts how likely a website is to gain AEO/GEO visibility.
+The score ranges from 1 to 100, with higher scores indicating greater authority and citation potential.

 DA Score Interpretation